CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

   1. download the data from Allas to Puhti scratch
   2. rearrange the data in the scratch
-  3. upload the data to IDA and describe it
+  3. upload the data to IDA
   4. clean the Puhti scratch

+!!!
+Note
+    Data in IDA is required to be described as research datasets with Fairdata services.
+    For more information see [https://www.fairdata.fi/en/about-fairdata/benefits/](https://www.fairdata.fi/en/about-fairdata/benefits/)

 ### Step 1.
 Download the data from Allas to Puhti scratch